Corporate Desk Yoga

 Also called adaptive yoga, chair yoga was invented in 1982 by Lakshmi Voelker.
 A certified Kripalu yoga instructor, Voelker was a member of the International Association of Yoga Therapists.

 Desk yoga can be gentle or rigorous, depending on how the chairs are used.
-It involves gentle stretching or improving more challenging postures, breathing exercises and relaxation techniques.
+It involves gentle stretching or more challenging postures, breathing exercises and relaxation techniques.

 Who can practise desk yoga?

-1. Carpal Tunnel Syndrome: Resulting from repetitive mouse use and keyboard typing.
+Carpal Tunnel Syndrome: Resulting from repetitive mouse use and keyboard typing.

-2. Tendinitis: Inflammation or irritation of a tendon due to overuse.
+Tendinitis: Inflammation or irritation of a tendon due to overuse.

-3. Impingement Syndrome: Shoulder pain stemming from prolonged, awkward positioning.
+Impingement Syndrome: Shoulder pain stemming from prolonged, awkward positioning.

-4. Cumulative Trauma Disorder of the Upper Extremity: Includes conditions affecting the shoulder, arm, forearm, wrist, and hand due to overuse or exertion.
+Cumulative Trauma Disorder of the Upper Extremity: Includes conditions affecting the shoulder, arm, forearm, wrist, and hand due to overuse or exertion.

-5. Repetitive Strain Injury: Symptoms include numbness, tingling, fatigue in shoulders, and muscle tension, often due to poor ergonomic setup or overuse of certain muscles.
+Repetitive Strain Injury: Symptoms include numbness, tingling, fatigue in shoulders, and muscle tension, often due to poor ergonomic setup or overuse of certain muscles.

 Can you practise wearing office clothes?

-We suggest people take their shoes off, loosen their belts, open their shirt's neck and wrist buttons, and untuck their T-shirts from their trousers to move without being too constrained.
+We suggest people just take their shoes off, loosen their belts, open their shirt's neck and wrist buttons, and untuck their T-shirts from their trousers to move without being too constrained.

-Yoga is usually practised in gym clothes, so if the office is relaxed and changing is possible, go ahead!
+Yoga is usually practised in gym clothes, so if the office environment is relaxed and changing is possible, go ahead!

 Can you practise chair yoga if your chair is on wheels?

-Practising desk or chair yoga in a chair without wheels is generally safer and more stable, providing a solid foundation for your exercises.
+Practising desk or chair yoga in a chair without wheels is safer and more stable, providing a solid foundation for your exercises.
 While it's possible to use a chair with wheels, a non-rolling chair is preferable for most practices to avoid any risk of the chair moving unexpectedly.

-Recommended duration of a Desk yoga session?
+Recommended time and duration of a Desk Yoga session?

-Desk yoga poses
+Desk Yoga poses examples

 Seated cat-cow